 (This section only applies to you if you’re a US (or third country) based processor with customers in the EEA (EU member states + the EEA countries))

-First and foremost, you need to determine if 50 U.S. Code § 1881a and/or Executive Order 12333 apply to you.
+First and foremost, you need to determine if 50 U.S. Code § 1881a and/or Executive Order 12333 apply to you and the concerned processing activity.
 We recommend you involve reputable, legal counsel for this assessment.
 It can become very costly to rely on incorrect advice.

 Immediate recommended actions: